Stepan22-prog/DeliveryApp/README.md

 1. In the command line (terminal) go to the elifeTechStore folder:
 `cd elifeTechStore`
 2. In the  folder replace in file **.env** key values to real
+3. Run: `npm install`
-3. To start the client in the command line (terminal) in the folder, run:
+4. To start the client in the command line (terminal) in the folder, run:
 `npm run dev`